IPCC

 The IPCC principles are to 'assess on a comprehensive, objective, open and transparent basis the scientific, technical and socio-economic information relevant to understanding the scientific basis of risk of human-induced climate change, its potential impacts and options for adaptation and mitigation'.
 (IPCC site)

-Another unique principle to science is to assess climate change science by negotiation for consensus, meaning agreement of all scientists and all governments.
+A unique principle to science is that the IPCC assesses climate change science by negotiation for consensus, meaning agreement of all scientists and then through approval by all governments.

 The final approval of an IPCC assessment is made by the Panel scientists and Panel government representatives.
 The approved assessment report is called a Summary for Policy Makers (SPM).